swapnilbamble1438/EcommerceApp/README.md

 - Select Import
 - Select Projects from Git(with smart imporot) -> Next
 - Select Clone URI -> Next
-- In URI paste this url:
+- In URI paste this url: [Project Link](https://github.com/swapnilbamble1438/EcommerceApp.git) -> Next
-  -> Next
 -  Now in Local Destination if it is showing error, means there is already a project with same name exist.